Vannevelj/SharpSource/docs/SS025-ExceptionThrownFromFinallyBlock.md

 ---

-An exception is thrown from a `finally` block
+An exception is thrown from a `finally` block.
+This does not trigger for `NotImplementedException` and `NotSupportedException`.

 ---